SamChou19815/website/packages/samlang/docs/expressions.md

     a
 ```

-## Module Function
+## Class Function

-You can refer to a module function by `ModuleName::functionName`.
+You can refer to a module function by `ModuleName.functionName`.

 For example, you can write: